hpj205/ma1805-game/README.md

 Think of this like an introduction to your game.
 What is your game about?
 What are its key mechanics?
 What are its main narrative ideas and themes?
 What aesthetic choics did you make.

+Yvette: It's a short mystery game where you play as a substitute teacher trying to solve the case of a missing library book.
+It takes place in two rooms, the main library and the children's library.
+The player  has to explore, speak to NPCs and make deductions based on the evidence gathered.

+Key mechanics are tile based movement, collision detection, NPC interaction thru key press (1,2,3 for talk, alibi, accuse), and a simple inventory/evidence system, and game states.
+Narratively its based around observation, honesty and trust.
+Visually, it uses hand-drawn pixel art inspired by old RPGMaker games :)

 INDIVIDUAL CONTRIBUTIONS

 Yvette: